-19 The written policy must be submitted with the application and should include procedures regarding transitioning to smoke-free for existing residents and establishment of smoking areas outside of units and common areas if applicable.
+18 The written policy must be submitted with the application and should include procedures regarding transitioning to smoke-free for existing residents and establishment of smoking areas outside of units and common areas if applicable.
 Consequences for violating the smoke-free policy are determined by the owner but must be included in the written policy.

-the HTC Program Procedural Manual.

-Total Points

-TOTAL DEVELOPER CLAIMED POINTS:

-TOTAL MINNESOTA HOUSING AWARDED POINTS:

-Signatures

-Under penalty of perjury, owner hereby certifies the information provided herein is true and accurate.

-Name of Owner:
+Minnesota Housing will impose penalty points for unacceptable practices as identified in Chapter 2.G. of the HTC Program Procedural Manual.
+Total Points TOTAL DEVELOPER CLAIMED POINTS: TOTAL MINNESOTA HOUSING AWARDED POINTS: Signatures Under penalty of perjury, owner hereby certifies the information provided herein is true and accurate.
+Name of Owner: By (Signature): Of (Name of Legal Entity): Its (Title) (Managing General Partner):

-By (Signature):

-Of (Name of Legal Entity):

-Its (Title) (Managing General Partner):